 - Lower your prices so much that you don’t make a profit

 - Try to compete with big businesses who can get bulk pricing

 When your business makes sales, you need a way to track your income.
 Patriot’s online accounting software lets you easily track income, record payments, and create invoices.
-And, we offer U.S.-based support.
+And, we offer free, USA-based support.
 Try it for free today!